-I had never met her, never spoken with her, but I just knew.
-Based in nothing but faith, I knew that she was a good person.
-A person who laughed, and struggled, and dreamed, and loved her children.
+I had never met her, never spoken with her, but through our connection, I had come to know a tiny piece of her.
+I knew her as a person who laughed, and struggled, and dreamed, and loved her children.

 One September day I came face to face with what I had known all along when I met my children’s mother.

 I couldn’t eat a thing that morning…my stomach was full of nerves and I was too busy deciding what in the world you are supposed to wear for this type of thing.
 My son, the oldest, shared his hesitation before he headed off to school, “I don’t know about this.
 You are very…different.
 Just remember she is going to feel nervous.”